DarraghGeo/Spanish-Notes/Articles.md

 Indefinite Articles
 -------------------

-Do not use after Tener, Buscar, Llevar when you are likely to only be referring to one thing, unless the nouns is further described by an adjective.
+Do not use after _Tener_, _Buscar_, _Llevar_ when you are likely to only be referring to one thing, unless the nouns is further described by an adjective.
  - No tengo coche => I have not got a car
  - No tengo un choche rojo => I have not got a red car